IIIF/api/source/api/cookbook/index.md

 # Process

 Anyone can submit a recipe to the cookbook.
-(TRC role...)
+The community process is as follows:

+* The proposer creates an issue for the recipe on GitHub.
+* The initial discussion of the recipe is conducted in comments on the issue.
+This may result in the recipe being modified, or abandoned.
+* If there is broad agreement that the recipe is valuable, the proposer, or another community member, creates a pull request containing the recipe.
+* The pull request is reviewed by the Technical Review Committee as part of its regular work.
+* If approved, the pull request is merged, and the recipe becomes part of the published cookbook.

-Recipes should not be substantially the same as an existing recipe (though may well demonstrate an extension of an existing recipe and therefore reproduce it).
+Recipes should not be substantially the same as an existing recipe (though may demonstrate an extension of an existing recipe, and therefore reproduce it).

 A recipe must have the following features:

-* A short and clear name
+* A short and clear name.
-* A use case (why the pattern is important to include)
+* A use case (why the pattern is important to include).
-* Implementation notes, with references to the specifcation and other recipes
+* Implementation notes, with references to the specifcation and other recipes;
-* All referended content resources, external annotations and other links should resolve: they must exist on the web or be included in the submitted recipe.
+* All referenced content resources, external annotations and other links should resolve: they must exist on the web or be included in the submitted recipe.
 Any client that implements support for a recipe should expect the published recipe to work.
+Where possible the content resources should be hosted on the iiif.io web site, rather than at third party locations.
-* Restrictions (optional): where this pattern is usable or not usable, with explanation
+* Restrictions (optional): where this pattern is usable or not usable, with explanation of why
 * A full example, comprising:
     * a prose description;
-    * code samples (JSON-LD representation, following the formatting instructions (todo)
+    * code samples (JSON-LD representation, following the formatting instructions below)
-* See also: similar or otherwise related recipes
+* See also: similar or otherwise related recipes.
+This recipe may build on other recipes, or may be a building block in subsequent recipes.

 # The Recipes